poovseka/poovseka/README.md

 # spring-boot-crud
-Develop a single page application(SPA) using Spring boot restful API and JPA reposotry as a backend.
+Develop a single page CRUD application(SPA) using Spring boot restful API and JPA reposotry as a backend.